NoxOrg/Nox.Docs/src/pages/en/nox-lib-sample-entities.md

     <br>
 </div>

-Finally we can move to the exciting part, let's [source and import some data into our project](./nox-lib-sample-seed-data).
+Next we'll move on to the exciting part, let's [source and import some data into our project](./nox-lib-sample-seed-data).